-The leadership advisory group of The Center for Energy Training has completed its first study on the occupations most in demand according to energy and energy related companies in the Charlotte region, including major manufacturing operations now expanding locally.
-Read the press release here.
+The center completed its first study in the fall of 2013 on the occupations most in demand according to energy and energy related companies in the Charlotte region, including major manufacturing operations now expanding locally.
+Read the 2013 press release here.
+Additional press on the study from September 2013 include The Charlotte Business Journal.

 The Workforce Development Study, conducted the first half of 2013 and led by the the Executive Energy Leadership Group, shows high demand, particularly for the nine occupations in the chart below.
 Research is based on interviews with local employers, labor analytics software data, U.S. Department of Labor Bureau of Labor Statistics and CPCC subject matter experts.